THE 60s, AREA OF PIAN DELLA TURA

 Half an hour later we set foot on Baracco’s little square.

 In this season, the meadows are full of flowers and the grass is green.
 Skis on shoulder, we go up, steadily, through the steep meadow of the Marzolere.
 Shortly after we reach the Pino pass, leaving the spring behind.

 Ahead, the white purity of Pian della Tura.
-To its left the Mondolé that, in its winter coat, resembles a Himalayan peak.
+On the left, His Majesty the Mondolé that, in its winter coat, resembles a Himalayan peak.
 The snow of the grove is dotted with flowers of hazel: surely due to a gale of wind.
 We climb, light as air, in an enchanted landscape.

 Real winter only begins at the Selletta.

 At the refuge it is now evening and cold.
 Everyone is clogged inside, smoking, stretched out on benches.